 - Meetings and Live Events– Schedule and invite OHIO and non-OHIO participants to audio/video conference-based meetings or live streamed events.
 Teams meeting invitations synchronize automatically with Outlook calendar.

-- Want to know more about which is right for you?
+- Want to know more about whether a Meeting or Live Event is right for you?
 See our page on using Microsoft Teams for your meetings and live events

 - Activity Feed - View recent activities in Teams and search for specific conversations, files, people, and more.

 - Channels – Focus your Team's discussions by creating topic- or project-specific channels to hold conversations, have meetings, and collaborate on files.